GT-ARC/opaca-core/doc/auth.md

 Authentication is configured using a number of Environment variables All of those are set either in the Docker Compose or using `export` (or equivalent) before starting the Runtime Platform.

 * `REQUIRE_AUTH`: Whether auth is required for accessing most routes.
-* `KC_ISSUER_URI`: Keycloak JWT Issuer-URI up to and including the Realm to be used; must be provided if Auth is required, and for allowing for user login, otherwise optional.
+* `KC_ISSUER_URI`: Keycloak JWT Issuer-URI up to and including the Realm to be used, i.e. in the form `<host>/realms/<realm>`; must be provided if Auth is required, and for allowing for user login, otherwise optional.
 * `KC_CLIENT`: Name of the public Keycloak client within the real to be used for users.
 * `KC_ADMIN`: Username of a Keycloak user with admin privileges in the realm; needed for creating temporary clients.
 * `KC_ADMIN_PW`: Password for the above user with admin privileges.